Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Built-in Functions & Constants.md

 ```

 ### tostring(data:Dynamic)
-Converts a given data argument into a literal string; Returns a `nil` value if an conversion error occured.
+Converts a given data argument into a literal string.
+Returns a `nil` value if a conversion error is raised.

-- `data` - the data argument to convert it inta literal string.
+- `data` - The data argument that will convert into a literal string.

 Example:
 ```lua